Meet Your Clean Water Team

 Formerly a natural resources planner in Maine and Virginia, a wetland delineator in Maryland, and a bog turtle habitat researcher throughout the Southern Blue Ridge, Jeff thrives when working in new landscapes and sharing his passion for hands-on conservation.
 He earned a PhD in Wildlife Science from Virginia Tech and an MS in Bioresource Engineering from Oregon State University.
 He has taught Hydrology and Environmental Science courses at Hood College and Shepherd University.
 Jeff currently lives with his family of four in Shepherdstown, WV.

-Olivia Guerra, Director of Institutional Giving
+Olivia Guerra, Senior Director of Finance and Operations

 Olivia (she/her) joined the Conservancy in March 2019.
 As the Director of Institutional Giving she works closely with the Conservancy’s foundation and government funders and builds long-lasting business partnerships that benefit clean water and support the community’s well-being.
 Previously, Olivia served as the Development Operations Manager.
 She comes to the Conservancy with experience in executive administration, business management, project management, and business development.